-Carry out other such duties as may be assigned from time-to-time by the Township Committee.
+Carry out other such duties as may be assigned from time to time by the Township Committee.

-The Township of Lebanon occasionally receives cash donations or bequests designated for the Township Museum or Historians, and all such monies received shall be kept in a special fund created by the Township's Chief Financial Officer (CFO), designated as the "Reserve for Museum Donations Trust Fund."
-This fund shall be used for purposes related to the operation, improvement or maintenance of the museum or museum property, including the acquisition or restoration of historical artifacts, or for materials and activities that will educate residents about history.
-It may also be used for the operation, maintenance, or acquisition of other real estate of an historic nature in the Township of Lebanon.
+The Township of Lebanon occasionally receives cash donations or bequests designated for the Township Museum or Historians, and all such monies received shall be kept in a special fund created by the Township's Chief Financial Officer ("CFO"), designated as the "Reserve for Museum Donations Trust Fund."
+This fund shall be used for purposes related to the operation, improvement or maintenance of the Museum or Museum property, including the acquisition or restoration of historical artifacts, or for materials and activities that will educate residents about history.
+It may also be used for the operation, maintenance, or acquisition of other real estate of a historic nature in the Township of Lebanon.
 Expenditures from this fund will be proposed by the Historian Committee subject to majority approval and approved by the Township Committee.
 Any balance in the fund at year's end will be carried over into the fund for the next calendar year.

 Funds in this account may not be used for any other Township expenses without the consent of a majority of the Historian Committee.

 Donations made to private groups, institutions, and individuals within the Township of Lebanon in accordance with the purposes of this chapter, an example of such a private group would be the Squire's Point Historians of Lebanon Township, Inc., and designated for a specific historical use or monies received from fund-raising events of the Squier's Point Historians of Lebanon Township, Inc., will not be put into the Reserve for Museum Donations Trust Fund.